Power Automate > Understanding Power Automate basics

 Why export/import?

-- Environment migration: Move flows from a development or test environment to a production environment.
+- Environment migration: Move flows from test to production without rebuilding everything from scratch.

-- Sharing solutions: Package a flow (and its dependencies like connection references) to share with other Tallyfy users in your organization.
+- Sharing solutions: Package a flow with all its dependencies to share with other teams in your organization.

 -